 Use Shelter's template letters when you need to write to your landlord or local council about tenancy deposits, repairs, homelessness or housing benefit.

 Get advice if you need help to write your letter.
-Talk to an adviser at a Shelter advice centre or other welfare advice centre.

 Write to your landlord asking for the return of your deposit if it wasn't returned to you at the end of your tenancy.